Islamic feminism: Twentieth century

 Aisha Abd al-Rahman, writing under her pen name Bint al-Shati ("Daughter of the Riverbank"), was one of the first to undertake Quranic exegesis, and though she did not consider herself to be a feminist, her works reflect feminist themes.
 She began producing her popular books in 1959, the same year that Naguib Mahfouz published his allegorical and feminist version of the life of Muhammad.
-She wrote biographies of early women in Islam, including the mother, wives and daughters of the Prophet Muhammad, as well as literary criticism.
+She wrote biographies of early women in Islam, including the mother, wives and daughters of Muhammad, as well as literary criticism.

+Queen Soraya of Afghanistan headed reform so that women could get an education and the right to vote.
+The Syrian-born queen of Afghanistan believed that women should be equal to men.
+A women's magazine and a women's organization to protect girls and women from abuse and domestic violence were also founded by Queen Soraya, argued by some to be the Muslim world's first feminist.
+She also arranged for young Afghan men and women to take higher education abroad.
+The liberal reforms were not received kindly by the ultra-conservative Islamists who orchestrated a widespread rebellion in 1928.
+In order to spare the country and people from the horrors of a long civil war, King Amanullah, and Queen Soraya abdicated and went into exile with their family in 1929 to Rome.